-The port of Gijón isn’t the most obvious contender for a must-visit destination.
+The former fishing port of Gijón isn’t the most obvious contender for a must-visit destination.
 Much had to be rebuilt after the Civil War, while industrial roots continue to define large swathes of the city.
 However, this Spanish city has also since reinvented itself with lively cafes, pedestrianised shopping streets and a crowd-drawing summer beach scene.
 Tempted?
-Book into one of the best places to stay with Culture Trip.
+Discover our guide to the best hotels in Gijón, bookable with Culture Trip.

 The stylish abba Playa Gijón sits on San Lorenzo Beach, close to the centre of Gijón.
 It’s four star, elegant and contemporary and offers spectacular beach and sea views.
 The 80 rooms are modern and light, decorated in shades of beige, white and green with artwork featuring ships and beach scenes.
 The hotel has three restaurants, including the 37th Gastro Pub, an English-style venue serving brunch and fine beach views.